bayou-brogrammer/ai-go/tasks/tasks_plan.md

   - Player input is handled correctly within the turn structure.
   - Action costs are applied when actors are re-queued.
   - Basic monster AI (`handleMonsterTurn`) exists and integrates with the turn system.
+- **Field of View (FOV) is implemented:**
+  - Uses `gruid/fov` package for FOV calculations.
+  - Map tracks visible and explored tiles using efficient bitsets.
+  - Rendering only shows visible and explored areas with appropriate colors.
+  - FOV is updated when player moves.
+- **Comprehensive color system is implemented:**
+  - Semantic color definitions in `ui/color.go`.
+  - Different colors for entities, map features, and UI elements.
+  - Support for different rendering modes (terminal, SDL/JS).
+  - Special colors for different monster types and states.
+- **Basic combat system is being implemented:**
+  - `Health` component added to track entity health.
+  - `AttackAction` implemented for basic combat.
+  - Bump-to-attack mechanic working for player and monsters.

 ## 4. Next Steps / Backlog